Conference Agenda & Scheduling

 DescriptionTake an in-depth look into how AI-powered technology brings clarity and scale to your product catalog.
 Simplify adherence to complex federal & state regulations, verify marketing claims, and speed up time to shelf for new products.
 Paired with a leading environmental solutions provider, this powerful tool streamlines back-of-store operations while saving retailers time and money across multiple departments.

-Since we will be using our calcupa.org "My Itinerary" process for the 2025 Conference for Attendees to Earn CEUs, please create your Itinerary by going to the online agenda and clicking on the "+Add" button on the right of the page to Add Sessions you plan to attend to your "My Itinerary".
+Since we will be using our calcupa.org "My Itinerary" process for the 2025 Conference for Attendees to Earn CEUs, please create your Itinerary by going to the online agenda and clicking on the "+Add Session" button below the Session Details to Add Sessions you plan to attend to your "My Itinerary".
 To View/Edit your Itinerary for Session Attendance, visit your My Itinerary.
 We will provide further information on how to 'check in/out' of a Session to verify your attendance.
 If you have any questions, please email registration@calcupa.org.